tddschn/homebrew-alfred/README.md

 	- <kbd>bbcw</kbd> [cask_word.py](homebrew_alfred/cask_word.py): Searches only whole words.
 - <kbd>bb</kbd> [formula_and_cask.py](homebrew_alfred/formula_and_cask.py) Searches Homebrew core formulae and casks.
 	- <kbd>bbw</kbd> [formula_and_cask_word.py](homebrew_alfred/formula_and_cask_word.py): Searches only whole words.

+When the user press <kbd>enter</kbd> on the result in alfred, the package name is stored in the workflow run and used by [Secondary script filter scripts](#secondary-script-filter-scripts) and [Command runners](#command-runners).

+### Secondary script filter scripts
+- [brew_commands.py](homebrew_alfred/brew_commands.py) Lists brew commands and filters the outputs based on user input.
+Preview of the full command is shown to the user for confirmation.
+The command chosen is passed to the command runner.

+### Command runners
+- [brew_do.py](homebrew_alfred/brew_do.py) Run the selected command on the selected package, track the status code return by the command and display success or error messages to the user (via Alfred's [Large Type](https://www.alfredapp.com/help/features/large-type/).

 ## FAQ